KyleCarlo/KyleCarlo/README.md

 # 👋 Hi, I’m @KyleCarlo
 - 👀 I’m currently taking the course Bachelor of Science in Computer Science and Master of Science in Computer Science
+- ⚛️ I’m currently studying quantum computing
+- 🔬 I want to become a researcher
 - 🧑‍💻 I’m a full-stack Nextjs Developer
-- 🌱 I’m interested in data science stuff and learning deep learning models
+- 🌱 I’m also interested in data science stuff and learning deep learning models
-- ⚛️ I’m currently studying quantum computing
 - 📫 You can contact me at my e-mail address, kyle_lasala@dlsu.edu.ph

 <!---